UPDATED IN JANUARY 2019 TO REFLECT THE MOST ACCURATE END-OF-YEAR PROCESS FOR MRI SYSTEMS.

 When preparing to close Accounts Receivable, you consider several factors identical to those outlined in our month-end MRI checklist.

 Move on to Accounts Payable

 When you’ve completed the Accounts Receivable module, we recommend moving on to Accounts Payable.
-Spend time verifying all invoices for the current period have been entered into the system.
+Spend time verifying all invoices for the current period have been entered into the system and coded to the correct account.
 You can also compare your payables to the property budget.

 For a detailed look at what to do next with your Accounts Payable module, check out our month-end MRI checklist which outlines your moves step by step.

 To balance your system, we recommend using MRI_GENLEDG and MRI_TRBAL reports.

 Use MRI’s Bank Reconciliation program to clear items in the system and reconcile to the bank statement; close the period and issue final financial statements.
 Be sure to close Commercial Management or Residential Management first.
 If you have both, closing either first works just as long as they are done before Accounts Payable.
 Next, close Accounts Payable; and finally, close the General Ledger last.